top of page

 Appearance on Sky News

-On Wednesday I joined the panel on Sky News to discuss the current affairs from this week.
-We discussed fuel prices, cost of living and the ongoing conflict in Iran's impact in the UK.
+On Wednesday I joined the panel on Sky News to discuss the big issues coming out of Prime Minister’s Questions this week.

 Watch my full appearance above.